36 Best Crime Drama And Thriller Shows On Amazon Prime: 2020 Edition

 That changes, though, when a research scientist is killed, which leads to an investigation that prompts police officers begin to suspect and mistrust one another.
 Members of the community also struggle to understand the terror that has been unleashed among them.
 While all this is going on, above-average temperatures result in record ice melt, which reveals secrets that have long been hidden underneath Fortitude’s frozen landscape.

 This is perhaps one of the best crime shows Amazon has created so far!
 Once a powerful lawyer, Billy McBride is now a washed up ambulance chaser, who spends more time in bars than the courtroom.
 When Billy reluctantly agrees to pursue a wrongful death lawsuit against the massive law firm he helped create, a vast and deadly conspiracy comes to light.
 Billy and his team end up in a life-or-death trial against the ultimate foe, which could end up helping Billy find redemption and exact revenge on the firm.
 The Amazon original series is created by David E. Kelley and Jonathan Shapiro.

-This is one of our favorite shows: Bosch is an American police procedural web television series, starring Titus Welliver as Los Angeles Police detective Harry Bosch.
+This is one of our favorite shows on Amazon Prime: Bosch is an American police procedural web television series, starring Titus Welliver as Los Angeles Police detective Harry Bosch.
 The show was developed for Amazon by Eric Overmyer, and the first season takes its inspiration from the Michael Connelly novels City of Bones, Echo Park, and The Concrete Blonde.

 It was one of two drama pilots that Amazon streamed online in early 2014 (together with The After), and viewers offered their opinions on it before the studio decided whether to place a series order.
 Season 5 was released on April 18, 2019, and season 6 was confirmed by executive producer Michael Connelly.